GEOG 30N: Environment and Society in a Changing World (Spring 2023)

 Written assignments are due approximately every two or three weeks.
 The deadline for the submission will always be on Friday's by 11:59 pm EST. You should plan ahead as these assignments require a deep grasp of the module material as well as independent research to complete.
-I recommend beginning work on them at least one week prior to the due date.
+We recommend beginning work on them at least one week prior to the due date.
 Please check Canvas regularly to ensure that you are completing all written assignments and quizzes on time.
 Anything not completed by the due date at midnight will be considered late and will receive a point deduction.

 Modules will be graded with feedback in a timely manner, generally during the 10 days following their submission.
 Due dates for the assignments must be strictly followed.
 An exception will only be made in case of an official, written documentation of a family or personal medical emergency.
 Lack of Internet access is NOT a valid exception.
 Do the work ahead of time and you should easily avoid this issue.